East Coast

 • Schoodic Shoreline and Lighthouse Cruise

 • Carriage Road Bike Tour–Pedal along the Pedestrian and Bike Road to see the beauty of Acadia.
-Rentals and transportation to the park provided.
+Rentals and transportation to the park are provided.

-Know Before You Go: All excursions require a fee and reservations are recommended.
+Know Before You Go: All excursions require a fee, and reservations are recommended.

 Picnic Areas in Acadia National Park